docyes/crul-examples/README.md

 # Nested Collections

 Data structures can have a collection of multiple items assigned to single key name.
-In the flattening process of hierarchical data structures if a key has multple items assigned to it (collection), the namespace will be prefixed with a zero-based numerical index.
+In the flattening process of hierarchical data structures with a key having multple items assigned to it (collection), the namespace will be prefixed with a zero-based numerical index.

 ````bash